Philips Avent: History

+In 2005, Charterhouse Venture Capital acquired the company, then known as Cannon Avent.
+In 2006, Dutch company Philips acquired the brand and renamed it Philips Avent.

 Philips Avent has won several international awards for its products.
 Its Smart Baby Bottle won an international Good Design Award for three years running, from 2017 to 2019, while its Advanced Bottle Sterilizer and Dryer won the Good Design Award in 2020.

-Its electric breast pump also won an IF Design Award in 2020.

-Factory

-The Avent manufacturing plant was located in Suffolk, a region east of England however it was closed in 2020 by Philips due to Brexit.
+The Avent manufacturing plant was located in Suffolk, a county in the east of England, however it was closed in 2020 by Philips due to Brexit.
 Manufacturing is now done outside of the UK.
+Avent's electric breast pump also won an IF Design Award in 2020.